tengcharmaine/tp/docs/DeveloperGuide.md

 #### Implementation

-The find mechanism is facilitated by `Addressbook`.
+The delete mechanism is facilitated by `Addressbook`.
 It implements `Addressbook#removePerson(Person key)` which allow users to delete patients in the addressbook.

 These operations are exposed in the `Model` interface as `Model#deletePerson(Person target)`.